 Step 1: Prepare your Soil

 If you haven’t weeded your garden before this, that’s the first thing you need to do.
 And, after weeding, you should till the soil.
 For those of you new to gardening, that means working the soil (stirring, cultivating, turning, whatever word you want to use) so it’s soft and easy to dig in.
-I use a 3-tine hand cultivator, but you can use a garden rake, a shovel, an electric tiller, whatever you find easiest to you.
+I use a 3-tine hand cultivator or hoe, but you can use a garden rake, a shovel, an electric tiller, whatever you find easiest to you.
 I like the 3-tine cultivator, as its tines are a bigger than a standard garden rake, so it’s easier to pull out weeds.

 Once I’ve tilled the soil, I’ll use my hands or a garden rake to even out the soil.
 And lastly, I make little raised rows for the seeds.
 These rows will help excess water drain off the seed roots, and for little seeds, a little too much water is a big deal.